seung-lab/CloudVolume.jl/README.md

 vol[1000:1100, 2000:2100, 100:200] = img  # upload images
 ```

 Note that uploaded data must be chunk-aligned.
-For more details, see the cloud-volume documentation](https://github.com/seung-lab/cloud-volume#cloud-volume).
+For more details, see the [cloud-volume documentation](https://github.com/seung-lab/cloud-volume#cloud-volume).

 ## Credits
 Thanks to @jonathanzung for an earlier version of this wrapper.